SepViT: Separable Vision Transformer: SepViT

 In this section, we first illustrate the design overview for SepViT, and then discuss some key modules within the SepViT block.
-Finally, we provide the architecture specifications and variants with different FLOPs.
+Finally, we provide the architecture specifications and variants with different model sizes.